'Don't Look Up' Is An Utter Failure

 ‘Don’t Look Up’ is probably the worst movie of Adam McKay’s career and possibly the worst movie of the year.
 A movie that stars a whole bunch of highly famous actors, like Leonardo DiCaprio, Jennifer Lawrence, Timothee Chalamet, Meryl Streep, Jonah Hill, Mark Rylance, Tyler Perry, and Cate Blanchett, wastes every single potential that it could possibly have.
 The movie fails as a comedy, a drama, a thriller, and as a science fiction.
 The story isn’t original, “the end of the world” plot has been recycled plenty of times, and McKay’s attempt is just atrocious.
 He uses the same filmmaking techniques that were present in ‘Vice’, which is what screwed it up.

 The messages added into the movie are clear, so clear that ‘Don’t Look Up’ becomes the exact problem that it’s trying to tackle.
 Editor Hank Corwin (Vice, The Big Short) worsens it all with his editing capabilities.
 McKay preaches the absolute worst lecture about modern society, global warming, politics, social media, and pop icons.
-Ariana Grande and Scott Mescudi (Kid Cudi) feel so out of place.
+Even though Ariana Grande and Scott Mescudi (Kid Cudi) are in this feature so that the writer-director can make a statement, their presence feels out of place.
 Adam McKay reuses his bizarre comedic methods to tell the story, which is exactly why this is a major failure.
 Any other filmmaker would have understood the assignment on how to properly add comedy to this particular subject.

 ‘Don’t Look Up’ is obviously inspired by 1964’s ‘Dr Strangelove (Or: How I Learned To Stop Worrying and Love The Bomb)’ directed by Stanley Kubrick, however McKay is no Kubrick, nor is he Oliver Stone.